Hamza-333/Wall-Following-Robot-RL/README.md

 ## Evaluating with Benchmarks

-For this, simply run the following to get the all the matplot lib plots and evaluations printed in the console.
+For this, simply run the following to get the all the matplotlib plots and evaluations printed in the console.

 ```terminal
 python benchmarks.py